mtimmin65/engineering-notebook/README.md

 ### Reflection

-The wiring for this assignment was hard to grasp at first but I found a good diagram online.
+The wiring for this assignment was hard to grasp at first.
+I found a good diagram online.
+Using this diagram I worked through the previous issues and got it working.

 ## CircuitPython_ultrasonic sensor